St. John Chrysostom Greek Orthodox Church of Martin County

 Enhancing our Liturgical Life:

 St. John's offers Saturday Evening Vespers at 5:00 pm.
-Last Great Vespers for the Summer, Saturday, 5/30
+Great Vespers are not performed during the Summer.
+TBA.

 This beautiful worship service marks the beginning of the 'Lord's Day' with the setting of the sun, and sets our hearts on a path of prayer and preparation for the coming of the Divine Liturgy which follows after the 'Son' rises!